Why Choose Dementech For Paediatric Epilepsy Treatment?

 Understanding Paediatric Epilepsy Seizures

 It’s important to note that having just one seizure doesn’t always indicate epilepsy.
 Some people who have one seizure may never have another seizure again.
-Other conditions such as fever, diabetes, heart conditions and alcohol withdrawal can also cause seizures.
+Other conditions such as fever, diabetes and heart conditions can also cause seizures.

 Seizures usually last 1 to 3 minutes.
 If someone has a seizure that lasts for more than 5 minutes, call an ambulance immediately.